arunroy1/CSC317/assignments/assignment-2/SUBMISSION.md

 The objective of this assignment was to create a personal portfolio website using HTML.
 The key tasks involved designing a well-structured web page that showcases personal information, education, experience, projects, and skills.
 This assignment also emphasized the importance of semantic HTML, accessibility, and clean code organization.

 ## Approach / What I Did:
-To build this portfolio website, I structured the HTML with semantic elements such as <header>, <nav>, <main>, and <footer>.
+To build this portfolio website, I structured the HTML with semantic elements such as header, nav, main, and footer.
 The content was organized into clearly defined sections, making navigations.
 I included an image for a profile picture, used an ordered list for the navigation menu, and incorporated a responsive design approach to ensure compatibility across different devices.
-Additionally, I embedded a sample YouTube video that i created to showcase how I used <iframe>.
+Additionally, I embedded a sample YouTube video that i created to showcase how I used iframe.

 ## Code Explanation:
 Below is a snippet of the HTML code that structures the portfolio website:

+'''html
 <!DOCTYPE html>
 <html lang="en">
 <head>